kkuchar2/kkuchar2/README.md

   </a>
 </p>

-- 🔭 Working as Software Engineer / Analyst
+- 🔭 Working as Software Engineer
 - 🌱 Currently learning everything :) But mostly ReactJS, Typescript and Redux this year
-- ⚡  In spare time play guitar and learn to compose music
+- ⚡  In spare time I play guitar and larn piano